Information for Commissioners and Policymakers

 Providing independent clinical advice for tenders

-FSRH has a number of very experienced sexual and reproductive healthcare clinicians who are willing to act as ‘advisors’ to commissioners or managers wanting to review or tender their SRH service.
-These clinicians are based all over the UK and can travel to areas that they do not work to ensure no conflict of interest.
+FSRH has a number of experienced sexual and reproductive healthcare clinicians who are willing to act as ‘advisors’ to commissioners or managers wanting to review or tender their SRH service.
+These clinicians are based across the UK and can travel outside of the area that they work in to ensure no conflict of interest.

 For more information please contact Harry Walker at firstname.lastname@example.org

-The following documents are some of the key Government, local government and wider sexual and reproductive health sector policy and best practice, which should be used to help inform commissioning decisions in each of the four UK nations.
+In the below tabs are some of the key Government, local government and wider sexual and reproductive health sector policy and best practice documents, which can be used to help inform and support local planning and commissioning decisions in each of the four UK nations.

 Best Practice Guidance